 Generally, SPOT Forecasts for prescribed burns are requested a few hours ahead of the project.
-They can, however, be requested up to one day in advance with other planning tools and forecasts used for projects planning later.
-An outlook forecast for a prescribed burn can be requested from Steve Marian with the EACC. (see directory for contact info)
+However, they can be requested up to one day in advance to assist with planning future burns.
+A longer term outlook and/or forecast for a prescribed burn region can be requested from Steve Marian with the EACC. (see directory for contact info)